Hotel Jerome: 1985–present: Renovation and restoration

 The new owner applied to the city for an exemption from the real estate transfer tax it charges, on the grounds that it had acquired the property through foreclosure proceedings.
 It was granted, because the city normally does not charge lenders in those situations since they usually resell the property.
 Later, however, the city learned that Jerome Properties in fact intended to retain and benefit from ownership.
 In 2010, it told Jerome Property that the sale might indeed be taxable.

 Jerome Property then took the unusual step of foreclosing on its own subsidiary.
-It also filed in state court for a declaratory judgement that that transfer wasn't subject to the tax, either.
+It also filed in state court for a declaratory judgment that that transfer was not subject to the tax, either.
 The city responded that the foreclosure had been a fraudulent conveyance in order to avoid a tax bill estimated at around a half million dollars.
-In 2011 the judge ruled in favor of Jerome Property, saying the city had interpreted its own statute too narrowly.
+In 2011, the judge ruled in favor of Jerome Property, saying the city had interpreted its own statute too narrowly.
 The city is considering whether to appeal.
-Later that year, Jerome brought in Auberge Resorts to replace Rock as the hotel manager.
+Later that year, Jerome brought in Auberge Collection to replace Rock as the hotel manager.

-In January 2012 the entire hotel was rented out for a weekend for a bat mitzvah.
-Later that year the hotel closed down for several months prior to ski season to renovate the interiors of all rooms as well as the J-Bar.
+In January 2012, the entire hotel was rented out for a weekend for a bat mitzvah.
+Later that year, the hotel closed for several months before ski season to renovate the interiors of all rooms and the J-Bar.
+The renovation also included adding the underground speakeasy Bad Harriet bar, which serves several cocktails named after Harriet Macy Wheeler, the wife of the hotel's original developer, Jerome B. Wheeler.

+Hotel Jerome has hosted the annual Epicurean Passport culinary event since 2021, with the sixth edition taking place during the 2026 Food & Wine Classic in Aspen.

+In 2023, Hotel Jerome's Prospect restaurant introduced a tasting menu inspired by the microclimates of the Aspen region.

+In 2025, Hotel Jerome and the Wheeler Opera House began a year-long, collaboration to host various community events.
+The collaboration produced programs such as artist residencies, performances at Hotel Jerome's Bad Harriet bar, pre-theater dining at Prospect, and cultural packages for hotel guests.

+Also in 2025, the Friedkin family, who own Hotel Jerome, invested $4.5 million to "refresh" the hotel while it was closed during a five-week off-season.
+The refresh included new carpet, wallpaper, lighting fixtures, and artwork in the hotel's rooms, while maintaining its historic roots.

+Hotel Jerome hosted The Farm Collaborative's Regeneration Ball on August 2, 2025.
+Proceeds from the ball supported The Farm Collaborative's planned Regenerative Agriculture Learning Center at Cozy Point Ranch.

+In 2026, Burberry opened a temporary pop-up at Hotel Jerome, featuring pieces from the summer 2026 runway styles, heritage collection rainwear, scarves, and soft accessories.